Emergency Delay/Closing FAQ

 Who makes the decision on what happens in the case of an emergency or inclement weather?

-The Superintendent of Schools is charged with the responsibility of determining whether school should be delayed or closed on an emergency basis.
+The Superintendent of Schools is charged with the responsibility of determining whether the school should be delayed or closed on an emergency basis.

 What factors are included in making the decision?

-Several inputs (as appropriate) are utilized in the decision making process: situation reports, district personnel, weather forecasts, and safety reports from the Avon Police Department, Avon Department of Public Works, and the Avon Office of Emergency Management.
+Several inputs (as appropriate) are utilized in the decision-making process: situation reports, district personnel, weather forecasts, and safety reports from the Avon Police Department, Avon Department of Public Works, and the Avon Office of Emergency Management.
 In addition, there is consultation and communication with surrounding area Superintendents.